Ask AI

 Using a different Python version#

-The default version of Python for Serverless deployments is Python 3.9.
-Versions 3.10 through 3.12 are also supported.
+Python versions 3.9 through 3.12 are all supported for Serverless deployments.
 You can specify the version you want by updating your GitHub workflow or using the --python-version command line argument:

 • With GitHub: Change the python_version parameter for the build_deploy_python_executable job in your .github/workflows files.
 For example: